jbiatek/BSGRulebook/rulebook.md

 #### The Sympathizer
 This card is sometimes added to the Loyalty deck after the first round of cards go out (so it will probably, but not always, appear in the Sleeper Agent phase).
 As it states on the card, this Loyalty card is immediately revealed and resolved when dealt to a human player.
 If any resource is in the red zone, The Sympathizer is sent to the Brig but remains a human player.
 If there are no resources in the red zone, The Sympathizer follows the procedure for revealing as a Cylon player, and plays as a (restricted) Cylon the rest of the game.

-This card is somewhat controversial -- it attempts to be a sort of "half-Cylon", but The Sympathizer is limited in what they can do as a Cylon, and they don't get to sneak around pretending to be human at all, since they're revealed right away.
+This card is somewhat controversial — it attempts to be a sort of "half-Cylon", but The Sympathizer is limited in what they can do as a Cylon, and they don't get to sneak around pretending to be human at all, since they're revealed right away.
 There is an official "No Sympathizer" variant, handicapping the humans to making the Sympathizer unnecessary, which is described in the Loyalty deck section.
 Many of the expansions contain ways to replace The Sympathizer with something else as well (Cylon Leaders, The Mutineer, Sympathetic Cylon).

 #### Sympathetic Cylon

 This card is similar to The Sympathizer, as described above.
 It is included in the Loyalty deck after the first round of cards go out, so it will probably appear in the Sleeper Agent phase.
-However, the Sympathetic Cylon is more like a mini-Cylon Leader.
+However, the Sympathetic Cylon is more like a simplified Cylon Leader.

 As stated on the card, the Sympathetic Cylon card is immediately revealed when dealt to a human player.
 The player reveals as a Cylon, but also draws a Sympathetic Agenda card (the ones with 4-6 and Caprica Six on the back).
 Like a Cylon Leader, the Sympathetic Cylon must meet the conditions on the card to win.
 They are also allowed to Infiltrate, following the same rules as a Cylon Leader.

-While Infiltrating, since they no longer have a Skill set, they draw as they would as a Cylon (drawing Skill cards of different types) but with a 1 card bonus, for a total of 3 Skill cards of different types.
+Unlike a Cylon Leader, the Sympathetic Cylon does not use their old human character sheet.
+It is disregarded just like a standard Cylon player.
+While Infiltrating, since they no longer have a Skill set, they draw in the normal fashion for a Cylon, drawing their choice of Skill cards of different types, but with a 1 card bonus, for a total of 3 Skill cards of different types.

 #### The Mutineer

 The Mutineer card replaces both of the Sympathizer cards described above.
 It is always treated as a "Not a Cylon" card.
 The player with this card is referred to as "the Mutineer".

-Whenever a player receives the Mutineer card, they must reveal the card.
+Whenever a human player receives the Mutineer card, they must reveal the card.
 If it was received from the Loyalty deck, not another player, they must then draw another Loyalty card to replace it.
 Then, they must draw 1 Mutiny card and are stripped of any Titles that they hold.
 (This only happens when receiving the card.
 The Mutineer is allowed to gain or lose titles after that as normal.)

 During the "Prepare for Jump" step of the Mutineer's turn, if the Crisis card has a "prepare for jump" icon, the Mutineer must draw a Mutiny card.